• Home

 The original Bantus came into possession of three very important food plants (African yams, bananas and millet) about 3,500 years ago and quickly transitioned from a hunter-gatherer way of life to a settled life of cultivating those crops and others.

-By a stroke of luck, they came into contact with early pioneers of the African Iron Age. which seems to have been concurrent with the Iron Age in Anatolia, and they quickly learned to smelt iron and pound wrought iron into tools and weapons.
+By a stroke of luck, perhaps, they came into contact with early pioneers of the African Iron Age, which seems to have been concurrent with the Iron Age in Anatolia, and they quickly learned to smelt iron and pound wrought iron into tools and weapons.
 These skills were important, because iron tools were useful in loosening the soil so crops could be planted, in digging out weeds that robbed the crops of moisture, and in harvesting yams and other crops, as well as in clearing trees from land to make way for crops.

 Fed by the high-energy crops that they grew, the Bantu population grew rapidly and spread first to the west, into present-day Nigeria and then northward along the course of the Niger River.
 As they moved north they came into savanna country where yams and bananas did not grow well, but millet grew very well, and their population kept expanding.in that otherwise inhospitable region.